Jørgen Wichfeld

-Jørgen Wichfeld (born Jørgen Wichmand, 1 July 1729 – 19 December 1797) was a Danish landowner, industrialist and deputy district judge from Lolland-Falster who was ennobled by letters patent on 23 July 1777.
-He owned Engestofte on Lolland, Ulriksdal, and from 1774 to 1787 also Nordfeld on Møn.
+Jørgen Wichfeld (born Jørgen Wichmand, 1 July 1729 – 19 December 1797) was a Danish landowner, industrialist and deputy district judge from Lolland-Falster.

+He was ennobled by letters patent on 23 July 1777, creating the Wichfeld noble family.
+He owned Engestofte and Ulriksdal on Lolland.
+From 1774 to 1787 he also owned Nordfeld on Møn.

 Biography

 Jørgen Wichmand was born at Engestofte in the island of Lolland as the oldest of two sons of Bertel Wichmand (1677–1732) and Bodil Cathrine Wichmand née From (died 1760).
 His father was a wealthy merchant from Nykøbing Falster who had acquired the estate on which his son was born in 1727.